Luizerko/indigenous_clusters_and_communities/docs/CLUSTERING.md

 We will discuss specific training details alongside the model descriptions, however, an important factor that may affect training performance deserves mention: the abundant presence of similar or identical descriptions, also known as hard examples.
 Even with randomized training data to prevent sequential similarity, certain descriptions remain notably alike or identical due to similar creation techniques (e.g., painting in circular or diagonal patterns), shared materials (e.g., identical flowers or fruits), variations of the same object (e.g., two dolls, two arrows) or combinations of these factors.
 Despite this challenge, our models achieved good results, indicating successful learning.
 Nonetheless, we haven't examined how this phenomenon impacted training outcomes, whether beneficially by improving model discrimination for challenging examples, or detrimentally by unnecessarily distancing embeddings of highly similar sentences.

 Now talking about the loss, the core of our objective is the Normalized Temperature-scaled Cross Entropy (NT-Xent) loss, which encourages each pair of “positive” embeddings (two stochastic views of the same description) to be more similar than any “negative” pair in the batch.
-Intuitively, after we L2-normalize all embeddings so that similarity is just a dot-product on the unit sphere, the NT-Xent loss computes for each anchor embedding a softmax over its cosine similarities to all other embeddings.
+Intuitively, after we L2-normalize all embeddings so that cosine similarity is just a dot-product on the unit sphere, the NT-Xent loss computes for each anchor embedding a softmax over its cosine similarities to all other embeddings.
 The numerator pulls up the similarity score to its positive counterpart, while the denominator sums over all similarities (positive and negatives), so minimizing this loss pushes positives closer together and pushes all negatives farther apart in the embedding space.

 A key hyperparameter is the temperature (t): dividing the cosine-similarity logits by t before the softmax effectively sharpens (for small t) or smooths (for large t) the distribution over negatives.
 A lower t makes the model focus on the hardest negatives, those whose embeddings are closest to the anchor, amplifying their penalty, whereas a higher t distributes the gradient more evenly across all negatives.
 Finally, rather than writing a custom pairwise contrastive objective, we make us of the cross entropy trick: we treat our 2Nx2N similarity matrix (with self-similarities masked out) divided by t as the “logits,” and construct integer labels that map each position *i* to its positive index *i*±N. `PyTorch`’s highly-optimized cross-entropy then does the heavy lifting of computing log-softmax and negative log-likelihood in one go, making the implementation both concise and as fast as possible.